douglas-pereyra/Milestone-1/README.md

 - for the navigation diagram we used the figma tool, below is the link to the diagram:
 [navigation diagram](https://www.figma.com/design/CtUhpCMJ491GAEWOQcpVr3/Untitled?node-id=0-1&t=XjS0xpalAkzbz15Z-1)

+**How to use the diagram:**
+- click on play in the top right corner
+- on each screen, the buttons that lead to the other screens are clickable and show the corresponding mockup.

+**Written diagram:**
+- user home -> login
+- user home -> user product detail
+- user home -> cart

+- adm home -> adm product detail
+- adm home -> cart
+- adm home -> login

+- product detail -> cart
+- product detail -> login
+- product detail -> home

+- adm product detail -> cart
+- adm product detail -> login
+- adm product detail -> adm home

+- cart -> payment
+- cart -> home
+- cart -> login

+- login
+- payment

 ## Comments About the Code